Inside Rihanna's Star-Studded Met Gala Afterparty

 Aside from making requests of the DJ, Diddy spent the night partying with Glover and Cassie, while superstar friends Mary J. Blige and Busta Rhymes joined his table.

-The rapper certainly had a lot to celebrate as the event also marked the debut of Ciroc’s first dark spirit, Ciroc VS. Diddy made sure to share the first taste with Haddish and his ladylove, Cassie.
+The rapper certainly had a lot to celebrate as the event also marked the debut of CIROC’s first dark spirit, CIROC VS. Diddy made sure to share the first taste with Haddish and his ladylove, Cassie.

 Rapper 2 Chainz arrived later in the night with fiancé Kesha Ward, who he had proposed to a second time on the Met Gala red carpet just hours before.